 Delirium in someone with dementia can be hard to recognize.
 You may notice a sudden change in their behavior.
 You may also notice that they aren’t able to do things as well as they usually can or have trouble paying attention.
 An important first step is to tell your doctor, nurse, or other healthcare provider about the changes you see in yourself, a friend, or family member.
 Small changes caught early can make a difference.

 If you have questions about delirium or dementia call Health Link at 811.
 You can talk to a registered nurse and ask about the Dementia Advice Line.

-Current as of: November 21, 2018
+Current as of: May 26, 2022

 This material is not a substitute for the advice of a qualified health professional.
 This material is intended for general information only and is provided on an "as is", "where is" basis.
 Although reasonable efforts were made to confirm the accuracy of the information, Alberta Health Services does not make any representation or warranty, express, implied or statutory, as to the accuracy, reliability, completeness, applicability or fitness for a particular purpose of such information.
 Alberta Health Services expressly disclaims all liability for the use of these materials, and for any claims, actions, demands or suits arising from such use.